-Each year, LIPA and PSEG Long Island prepare an annual budget for the review and approval by the LIPA Board of Trustees.
-The Board sets high expectations for our performance, and those expectations guide our decisions during our budget process.
+Each year, LIPA and PSEG Long Island prepare an annual budget for the review and approval of the LIPA Board of Trustees.
+The Board sets high expectations for our performance, and those expectations guide our decisions during the budget process.